Shayype White Paper

 expensive, meaning that often only a small percentage of an organisation’s

-to make do with passwords.
+made do with passwords.

-for those “lucky” enough to have been issued with a fob, having to ensure it
+been issued with a fob, having to ensure it was at hand whenever it was

-was at hand whenever it was necessary to log in, must have increased the
+necessary to log in, must have increased the complexity of daily life, and created

-failed or units had been lost or damaged, costing even more when new units had
+damaged, costing even more when new units had to be couriered (often to far

-to be couriered (often to far flung places) before an employee could resume
+flung places) before an employee could resume working.

 It wasn’t long before key-fobs began to